wso2/docs-devant/en/docs/configure-vpn/configure-tailscale-vpn.md

 You can use [Tailscale ACLs](https://tailscale.com/kb/1018/acls) to precisely manage permission for users and devices on your Tailnet.

 ### Disable scale-to-zero for the Tailscale proxy
-It is recommended to disable [Scale-to-Zero](./autoscale/autoscale-components-with-scale-to-zero.md) for the Tailscale proxy because it acts as a forward proxy and should always be up and running to make consistent connections with the Tailscale VPN mesh.
+It is recommended to disable Scale-to-Zero for the Tailscale proxy because it acts as a forward proxy and should always be up and running to make consistent connections with the Tailscale VPN mesh.
 If you enable Scale-to-Zero, you may experience service downtime.

 ### Run multiple replicas with HPA (horizontal pod autoscaler)
 To achieve high availability and resiliency for the Tailscale proxy, you must run multiple replicas with HPA.
-To configure multiple replicas for the Tailscale proxy component, go to the **Scaling** page under **DevOps**.
-For more details, see [Autoscale component replicas](./autoscale/autoscale-component-replicas.md)
+To configure multiple replicas for the Tailscale proxy component, go to the **Scaling** page under **Admin**.

 ## Security best practices